 The campus-based program features thesis and non-thesis options.
 Our programs also offer:

 Faculty members have a diverse range of educational and professional backgrounds.
-In addition to teaching courses, they assist the department in a variety of applied research projects and program evaluation studies as well as scholarly research.
+In addition to teaching courses, they assist the Department of Criminal Justice in applied research projects, program evaluation studies and scholarly research.
 Some of their current research focuses on:

-The personal statement should explain your career goals, your reason for pursuing a masterís degree, prior experience in the criminal justice field, prior research experience in criminal justice and anything in your personal background relevant to the admission decision.
+The personal statement should explain your career goals, reasons for pursuing a master's degree, previous experience in criminal justice and research, and any personal background information relevant to the admission decision.

 University of North Texas